Sketches of Spain

-Sketches of Spain is an album by Miles Davis, recorded between November 1959 and March 1960 at the Columbia 30th Street Studio in New York City.
+Sketches of Spain is a studio album by American jazz musician Miles Davis, released on July 18, 1960, by Columbia Records.
+Recording took place between November 1959 and March 1960 at Columbia's 30th Street Studio in New York City.
 An extended version of the second movement of Joaquín Rodrigo's Concierto de Aranjuez (1939) is included, as well as a piece called "Will o' the Wisp", from Manuel de Falla's ballet El amor brujo (1914–1915).
 Sketches of Spain is regarded as an exemplary recording of third stream, a musical fusion of jazz, European classical, and styles from world music.

 Background

-Davis' wife Frances Davis insisted he accompany her to a performance by flamenco dancer Roberto Iglesias.
-Inspired by the performance, Davis bought every flamenco album he could get at Colony Records shop in New York City.
+Davis's wife Frances insisted he accompany her to a performance by flamenco dancer Roberto Iglesias.
+Inspired by the performance, Davis bought every flamenco album he could buy from the Colony Records shop in New York City.

 The album pairs Davis with arranger and composer Gil Evans, with whom he had collaborated on several other projects, on a program of compositions largely derived from the Spanish folk tradition.
 Evans explained: [We] hadn't intended to make a Spanish album.
 We were just going to do the Concierto de Aranjuez.
 A friend of Miles gave him the only album in existence with that piece.
 He brought it back to New York and I copied the music off the record because there was no score.
 By the time we did that, we began to listen to other folk music, music played in clubs in Spain...
 So we learned a lot from that and it ended up being a Spanish album.
 The Rodrigo, the melody is so beautiful.
 It's such a strong song.
 I was so thrilled with that.

 The folk songs in the album were inspired by recordings made by Alan Lomax in Galicia and Andalusia, which were released in 1955 by Columbia Masterworks.